-The Company has established a risk matrix, consisting of the key risks and controls in place to mitigate those risks.
+The Company has established a risk matrix, consisting of the principal and emerging risks and the controls in place to mitigate those risks.
 The risk matrix provides a basis for the Audit Committee and the Board to regularly monitor the effective operation of the controls and to update the matrix when new risks are identified.
-The Board's responsibility for conducting a robust assessment of the principal risks are embedded in the Company's risk matrix and stress testing which helps position the Company to ensure compliance with The Association of Investment Companies Code of Corporate Governance's ("the AIC Code") requirements.
+The Board's responsibility for conducting a robust risk assessment are embedded in the Company's risk matrix and stress testing which helps position the Company to ensure compliance with The Association of Investment Companies Code of Corporate Governance's ("the AIC Code") requirements.

-The Board continues to monitor the Company's systems of risk management and internal control and will continue to receive updates from the Company's external service providers to ensure that the principal risks and challenges faced by the Group are fully understood and managed appropriately.
+The Board continues to monitor the Company's systems of risk management and internal control and will continue to receive updates from the Company's external service providers to ensure that the principal risks and emerging risks faced by the Group are fully understood and managed appropriately.
 The Board did not identify any significant weaknesses during the year and up to the date of this Annual Report.